 The main character, Saul, is born as an Aboriginal.
 Due to that reason he undergoes many restrictions throughout his life mainly because of his nationality and cultural beliefs.
 The novel `Indian Horse written by Richard Wagamese presents the protagonist as the type of prejudice that annihilates an individual’s safeguard against possible hardship or adversity.
 This demonstrates that Aboriginals are seen as illiterate folks and savages.
 It suggests that caucasian are unable to accept other cultures therefore spreading their culture of Christianity which may decrease the inner monster inside of them, as that is what they follow.
 The story itself presents racist remarks to minority groups.

 To begin with, the novel is written in a way so that there is an ignorant system which opposes diversity and inclusion.
 In fact, the main character, Saul, presumes Aboriginals aresegregated and lack the opportunity to succeed.
 He grew up with the mindset that, “you couldn’t be a kid under that regime.

+Thus resulting in volatile exclusion based on heritage.
 Under those circumstances, the merciless behavior shown by the community restricts positive character development and leads to revengeful thoughts by various individuals.
 Saul experiences a huge amount of racism from white peers and sports opponents.

 Of course, the indigenous students are not, inferior to whites, and so the teachers use violence to force them into submission.
 Saul is a talented hockey player who regularly defeats his bigger, more privileged white opponents.
 After defeating Caucasian hockey teams, white hockey players and racist civilians take out their anger on Saul and his teammates.